visym/collector/README.md

 **1. Install.** Get the Visym Collector app (contact us to join the private beta!)

-**2. Collect.**  Collect a labeled video using the mobile app, then retrieve it using the python tools:
+**2. Collect.**  Collect a labeled video using the mobile app, then retrieve and visualize it using the python tools:

 ```python
 import pycollector